1h4a/pthy-source/README.md

   Source:
    - You need to install the [Emgu.CV](https://www.nuget.org/packages/Emgu.CV/4.4.0.4099), [Emgu.CV windows runtime](https://www.nuget.org/packages/Emgu.CV.runtime.windows/) and [System.Drawing.Common](https://www.nuget.org/packages/System.Drawing.Common/) NuGet packages. *You also need to install [Emgu.CV.UI](https://www.nuget.org/packages/Emgu.CV.UI/) and [Emgu.CV.Bitmap](https://www.nuget.org/packages/Emgu.CV.Bitmap/) - these two packages were added in v1.3.1 "the performance update" and are core to generating functions*
    - Standard VS2019 solution in C#.
 Pretty straightforward.

-**Additional info:**

-  PTHY ~~accesses the following directories without user input:~~ _As of v1.3.1 "the performance update", PTHY does create this directory but it is no longer used._
-   - %appdata%\.minecraft\pthy

-  PTHY is *still* not finished.
-A lot of the generation algorithms are unpolished. - ~~some examples are the last frame having a reference to a non-existant frame, anim.mcfunction failing to generate half the time and other issues.~~ Take the software with a grain of salt.

 **Newest update:**